KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

 Snap
 ----

 Switches on or off the snap function.
-With Snap turned on moving items along the Timeline will make them snap to other items including Markers and Guides even across different tracks.
+With Snap turned on moving items along the Timeline will make them snap to other items including Markers and Timeline Markers even across different tracks.
 Default shortcut: :kbd:`Alt+M`

 .. _timeline-zoom_in: